Vibratory Rock Tumblers

 Why We Love Vibratory Rock Tumblers

 Our tumbling methods changed after we purchased our first vibratory tumbler.
-We used to do all of our tumbling in rotary, but once we learned how fast a vibratory tumbler can smooth and polish rocks, and how nicely then can polish, we almost totally abandoned using a rotary tumbler for the medium grit, fine grit and polishing steps.
+We used to do all of our tumbling in rotary tumblers, but once we learned how fast a vibratory tumbler can smooth and polish rocks, and how nicely then can polish, we almost totally abandoned using a rotary tumbler for the medium grit, fine grit and polishing steps.
 We now do almost all of that tumbling in a vibratory tumbler.
-(The only exception is when we tumble soft material like glass or obsidian.
-For those, we start with medium grit in a rotary tumbler then go to vibratory for fine and polish.)
+(The only exception is when we tumble soft materials like glass or obsidian.
+For those, we start with medium grit in a rotary tumbler then go to vibratory for fine grit and polish.)

 The Small Drawbacks, and Accommodating Them

 In a rotary tumbler the rocks tumble in rotating barrel.
 In a vibratory tumbler the rocks are shaken in a bowl.
 The rotary tumbling process does a better job of rounding the rocks.
 A vibratory tumbler does not change the shape of the rocks as much.
-We like our tumbled stones well rounded, so we get that done by running them in coarse grit until we are satisfied with their shape.
+We like our tumbled stones well rounded, so we get that done by running them in coarse grit in a rotary tumbler until we are satisfied with their shape.
 We feel that the rounded shape is worth spending the time and the electricity.
 However, as soon as we have the shape that we want the rocks go straight into a vibratory tumbler for the medium, fine and polishing steps.

-Vibratory tumblers also cost a little more and make a bit more noise (especially those made with a plastic or composite bowl like the Thumler's UV-10 and UV-18).
+Vibratory tumblers also cost a little more and make a bit more noise - but if you fill the bowl to almost full and keep the moisture level right the noise will be greatly reduced.
 Most people run them in a basement, garage or outbuilding where the noise will not bother anyone.
 We used to run a Lot-o-Tumbler single in our basement.
 The noise could be heard upstairs at night.
 So, we would start the tumbler in the morning before breakfast and rise the rocks before bedtime.
 That gave us about 14 to 16 operating hours per day and fresh grit in the tumbler each morning. :-)

 The Vibratory Learning Curve